Agriculture

 What is This Career All About?

-The laboratory where agriculture's future is designed.
+The laboratory where the future of food is designed.

 If Agriculture is the engine of India, then Agriculture and Plant Research is the laboratory where that engine is designed, refined, and made future-ready.
-This career isn't about traditional farming; it is a high-tech scientific pursuit.

-How can we make rice grow with 50% less water?
+They ask questions like: How can we make rice grow with 50% less water?
 How do we make wheat resistant to a 45°C heatwave?
 Can we 'edit' a tomato's genes to make it last longer on a kitchen shelf?

 These researchers are the 'Doctors of the Green World,' working to heal the soil and strengthen the crops that feed us.